Surveys

 TIP

 By default only the Owner of a survey has access to that survey.
 The Owner of a survey is the user who first created that survey.
 However, the Owner of a survey can grant permission to other users to access that survey.
-You do this by clicking on the Add User button.
-A dialogue will appear where you enter the email address of the user that you want to add.
+You do this by clicking on the Manage Users button.
+This will show you a summary of all of the users that currently have access to the survey.
+To add a user click the Add User button and a dialogue will appear where you enter the email address of the user that you want to add.
 Then click Check.
 Polinode will check whether that user already has a Polinode account and let you know whether they do or not.
 After you have entered the email of the user you will want to edit the permissions that you would like to grant them.
 You can grant a user either Edit or View permissions.
-With Edit permissions they can change things like survey questions, edit responses, etc. With View permissions only they can just view the survey but cannot edit it.
+With Edit permissions they can change the survey questions, upload lists, etc. With View permissions only they can just view the survey but cannot edit it.

 The other thing that you will need to decide is whether the user you are adding will have permission to grant other users access to the survey themselves.
 And whether or not they will have the ability to remove the access of other users (or edit their permissions).

-Once you have selected the appropriate permissions, click the Add button and the user will receive an email informing them that they have been granted access to the survey.
-If the user doesn't already have a Polinode account they will receive an invitation to create a Polinode account at the same time.
+Once you have selected the appropriate permissions, click the Add User button and the user will receive an email informing them that they have been granted access to the survey.

-This Users tab for a survey will only be visible to users that have the ability to add or edit users for the network.
-If a user does not have that ability then instead of seeing the user tab they will see a permissions tab that lets them know what their own permissions are.
+This Manage Users drawer for a survey will only be visible to users that have the ability to add or edit users for the survey.

-It's also possible to add and manage users for a particular survey in bulk by using the Upload File button.
+It's also possible to add and manage users for a particular survey in bulk by using the Upload Users button.

 Generating Networks

-Once a relationship-based survey is complete you can change the status of the survey to "Completed" by clicking on status for the survey.
-You will likely then want to generate the networks for the survey.
-To do this click on the Generate button and a dialogue will open which lets you select whether you would like to generate networks for all relationship questions with a single click (the first tab in the dialogue) or, alternatively, you can generate networks individually by using the second tab.
+Once a relationship-based survey is complete you will likely then want to generate the networks for the survey.
+To do this click on the Generate Networks button you will find in the menu for the survey.
+A dialogue will open which lets you select whether you would like to generate networks for all relationship questions with a single click (the first tab in the dialogue) or, alternatively, you can generate networks individually by using the second tab.
 Since each generated network will use a private network you may want to generate the networks individually to use less private networks than otherwise might be the case.

 When you generate networks from a survey for the first time there is a connection created between the survey and the generated networks.
 This is helpful as it's possible to generate networks while a survey is still live (i.e. incomplete).
 If you then subsequently generate networks for that survey again then the data in the previously generated networks will be updated.
 That is to say that new networks won't be created but rather the underlying network will be updated, leaving any views previously created unchanged.
 This is also helpful if you want to edit some attributes in the respondent list.
 You can make the change to the respondent list and then simply regenerate the networks.